hejtmy/hcenat-fmri/readme.md

 `participant` - list of length 2 with both sessions loaded with `load_participant`.
 `participants` - named list of all participant files loaded with `load_participants`.

-## Behavioral preprocessing procedure
+## Preprocessing procedure
 1. Run the `scripts/preprocess-participants` R script.
 This processes all the data and saves it into `participants-prepapred.RDa` file
 2. You can then run `scripts/pulses-output.R` which outputs the pulses events into the exports folder.
+These evens are then used by the matlab's hrf convolutions.
+3. Run matlab hrf generation (see below)
+4.

 ## Matlab HRF modelling procedure
 There are some requirements for the matlab code.